 Generalized Anxiety Disorder (GAD)

 According to the National Institute of Mental Health (NIMH), “People with generalized anxiety disorder (GAD) display excessive anxiety or worry, most days for at least six months, about a number of things.”
 In the case of GAD, worries can center around work, health, family, interactions with others, money, and more.
-Due to the widespread nature of this excessive worry, people with GAD often experience anxiety when they are simply trying to get through the day.
+Due to the widespread nature of this excessive worry, people in this group often experience anxiety when they are simply trying to get through the day.

 Because it causes worry to pervade almost all facets of life, GAD can lead to some symptoms and side-effects you may not commonly associate with anxiety.
 A few of these symptoms include: